joshraphael/retroachievements/Guides/SOS/guide.md

 Ismay is the key survivor for Luke.
 Read more about key survivors in the Best Endings section.

+After initiating conversation with him, press Y to get Ismay to respond.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40686.png">